stm32-periph/stm32f0/Projects/STM32F0xx_StdPeriph_Examples/I2C/I2C_EEPROM/readme.txt

 All transfers are managed in Polling mode by calling sEE_ReadBuffer() or sEE_WriteBuffer() function.

-User should refer to stm320518_eval.h file to select which EEPROM use in this example.
+User should refer to stm320518_eval.h or to stm32072b_eval.h file to select which EEPROM use in this example.

 This example provides the possibility to use the LCD screen for messages display (transfer status: PASSED, FAILED).